-- at least 6 units of NESA Developed Courses - at least 2 units of a NESA Developed Course in English\ - at least three courses of 2-unit value or greater (either NESA Developed or NESA Endorsed Courses) - at least four subjects.
+- at least 6 units of NESA Developed Courses - at least 2 units of a NESA Developed Course in English - at least three courses of 2-unit value or greater (either NESA Developed or NESA Endorsed Courses) - at least four subjects.

-\ Satisfactory completion of English Studies fulfils English requirements and counts towards the six units of NESA Developed Courses required for the award of the Higher School Certificate.
-English Studies does not meet the UAC requirement of two units of English for the calculation of an ATAR.
+Satisfactory completion of English Studies fulfils English requirements and counts towards the six units of NESA Developed Courses required for the award of the Higher School Certificate.
+The English Studies exam must be sat to be included in the calculation of an ATAR.
+It can be the only 2 units of Category B courses that are calculated for an ATAR eg. You cannot also sit the Hospitality exam and have this count as well.
+It is recommended that if you are seeking an ATAR you complete English Advanced or Standard.